maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ...
 ```

+Note:
+> Crowdsec does not require a specific format for la LAPI-key, you may use something like FIXME-LAPI-KEY but that is not recommanded for obvious reasons

 You can then run all the containers:
 ```bash
 docker-compose up -d
 ```

+#### Use certificates to authenticate with Crowdsec

+You can follow the example in exemples/tls-auth to view how to authenticate with client certificates with the LAPI.
+In that case communications with the LAPI must go through HTTPS.

+A script is available to generate certificates in exemples/tls-auth/gencerts.sh and must be colocated with the in directory which contains the inputs for the PKI creation.

+#### Use HTTPS to communicate with the LAPI

+To communicate with the LAPI in HTTPS you need to either accept any certificates setting the crowdsecLapiTLSInsecureVerify to true or add the CA used to by the server certificate of Crowdsec using crowdsecLapiTLSCertificateAuthority or crowdsecLapiTLSCertificateAuthorityFile.
+Set the crowdsecLapiScheme to https.

+Crowdsec must be listening in HTTPS for this to work.
+Please see the tls-auth exemple or the official documentation: [https://docs.crowdsec.net/docs/local_api/tls_auth/](https://docs.crowdsec.net/docs/local_api/tls_auth/)

+#### Fill variable with value of file

+Every sensitive variable or file based can be provided with the content as raw or through a file path that Traefik can read.
+The file variable will be used as preference if both content and file are provided for the same variable.
+Format is:
+- Content: VARIABLE_NAME: XXX
+- FILE   : VARIABLE_NAME_FILE: /path

 #### Add manually an IP to the blocklist (testing purpose)